 - increased transparency in medical research;

-- preferential funding for ethical, patient-relevant, non-animal research methods;
+- preferential funding for ethical, new approach methods;

 - improved academic and publishing standards;